The maintenance of grassed areas in public open spaces and housing areas is undertaken by Ipswich Borough Council.

 The Council also carries out grass cutting on highway verges in Ipswich on behalf of Suffolk County Council.

-There might be some variation to the schedule due to the weather and subsequent growth conditions but most areas will receive a cut every 3.5 weeks.
+There might be some variation to the schedule due to the current Covid 19 situation, weather and subsequent growth conditions but most areas will receive a cut every 6 - 7 weeks.

 Ipswich is split up into three areas for highway verge cutting and the order of cutting within each is shown within the table below:

 The hedges are cut back once a year at the end of the bird nesting season, from September through to the following February.
 The areas covered are:

-Areas such as parks and open spaces and garden areas in and around Council-owned housing are targeted to be cut 17 times from March to October at approximately fortnightly intervals (10-12 working days) depending on the weather, ground and growing conditions.
+Areas such as parks and open spaces and garden areas in and around Council-owned housing are targeted to be cut 9 times from March to October at approximately intervals of once a month depending on the weather, ground and growing conditions.

 Relaxed mowing regimes have been implemented on many highways, parks and housing areas for the benefit of bees, pollinating insects and other wildlife.
 Recent legislation, policy and guidance require councils to create new habitats, protect pollinators and promote biodiversity on its land.
 Our town is at the forefront of the national movement to promote wildlife though the Ipswich Wildlife Network.